-Dr. Robert Langer is a scientist-entrepreneur who holds over 1,400 granted and pending patents and has founded over 40 biotechnology firms, including Moderna, which has developed an innovative vaccine for the COVID-19 coronavirus.
+Dr Robert Langer is one of the most prolific scientist-entrepreneurs, with over 1,500 scientific papers and over 1,400 pending and granted patents to his name.
+He has also founded over 40 biotechnology firms, including Moderna, which developed an innovative vaccine for the COVID-19 coronavirus.

-He is the youngest person, at age 43, to be elected to the three National Academies of Sciences, Engineering and Medicine, and one of only three living people to have received both the United States National Medal of Science and National Medal of Technology and Innovation.
+He is the youngest person, at 43, to be elected to the three National Academies of Sciences, Engineering and Medicine, and one of only three living people to have received both the United States National Medal of Science and National Medal of Technology and Innovation.